LoyolaChicagoBooks/introcs-csharp/rst/testing.rst

 file to nunit-console, and nunit-console will examine it for the presence of unit tests and attempt to run all of them.

-We waited until now to discuss unit testing, because it only acts on *instance* methods, unlike the static methods that we started out with.
+We waited until now to discuss unit testing, because the test classes are coded with *instance* methods, unlike the static methods that we started out with.